Isoniazid for the treatment of tuberculosis

 A separate information leaflet about the use of isoniazid for the prevention of TB is available on www.medicinesforchildren.org.uk/isoniazid-latent-tuberculosis.

 This leaflet has been written specifically about the use of this medicine in children.
 The information may differ from that provided by the manufacturer.
 Please read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.

-It is vital that your child takes all his/her medicines daily, as explained by the doctor, and continues until the doctor tells you to stop.
+It is vital that your child takes all of their medicines daily, as explained by the doctor, and continues until the doctor tells them to stop.

 Name of drug

 Why is it important for my child to take this medicine?

 The bacteria that cause TB are hard to kill.
 Your child will have to take up to four medicines for at least 6 months in order to cure their TB.
 Isoniazid is one of these key medicines.

 Your child may not necessarily have symptoms from the TB infection.
 Any symptoms should start to improve soon after starting treatment.

 You must continue to give the medicines until your doctor tells you to stop.
 If you stop too soon, or your child does not take the medicines as your doctor has told you to, the bacteria may not be killed and the TB may come back.

 It is also possible that the bacteria will become ‘resistant’ to (no longer be killed by) the first drugs.
 This may mean that other stronger drugs will have to be used, or the TB will no longer be treatable.